-Intergovernmental cooperation among Washington's cities, towns, and fire districts takes many forms.
-There may be joint operating agreements sometimes referred to as functional consolidations or mergers where several agencies form a joint operating agency with a separate governing board through interlocal contracts; or a joint operating agreement where two jurisdictions may jointly provide fire services; or, more simply, an interlocal service contract where one jurisdiction may provide fire services to another.
+Interlocal cooperation among Washington's cities, towns, and fire districts takes many forms.
+There may be joint operating agreements, sometimes referred to as functional consolidations or mergers, where several agencies form a joint operating agency with a separate governing board through interlocal contracts; or a joint operating agreement where two jurisdictions may jointly provide fire services; or, more simply, an interlocal service contract where one jurisdiction may provide fire services to another.
 A single city may contract with a fire district, another city, or it may annex to a fire district.
-This page provides sample contracts and supplemental information to illustrate some of the activities currently taking place among local governments.
-A few older contracts have been retained as illustrations.
-MRSC includes a list of fire district mergers, city annexations, districts and cities that are jointly operating, and that are known to be contracting for services on fire districts that are jointly operating a department on the Local Government Fire Protection Service Providers webpage.
+MRSC includes a list of fire district mergers, city annexations, districts and cities that are jointly operating, and that are known to be contracting for services on fire districts that are jointly operating a department on our Local Government Fire Protection Service Providers webpage.

 NFPA Code 1201 Organizational Structure of the Fire Department Section 3-2.1 addresses intergovernmental relationships.
 It states that "State statutes, municipal charters, and the charters of townships, fire districts, or counties shall document the legal authority for operation of the fire department.
 The fire department shall operate within and comply with the existing laws respecting its areas of jurisdiction and responsibilities in all instances."
 For Washington the principal authority resides in Ch.
 39.34 RCW.
 Other statutes relate to annexation and mergers of fire districts.